 All interested candidates are encouraged to attend to learn more about the program, hear recommendations for putting together a strong application, and have a chance to ask any questions they may have directly to CUTF program staff.
 Fellows are encouraged to read past successful syllabi, contact previous CUTF Fellows in their department (if any) and reach out to CUTF program staff for staff consultation on their course proposals.

 CRITERIA FOR CUTF SELECTION

+Proposals are reviewed by the CUTF Faculty Advisory Committee and approximately 19 fellows are selected in the Spring quarter.
 Proposals are selected based on, amongst other factors, intellectual content, originality, and likely student interest.
 They should be suitable for a seminar format and not duplicate the standard curriculum and eligible for General Education credit.
 Proposed courses should not be survey courses or introductory courses of the topic, regardless of whether such a course is offered in the department.